What To Do If You Are Arrested in Arizona

 Regardless of whether you are arrested or detained, you do not have to answer any questions except to give your name and address and show some identification if requested.
 You can ask to speak to an attorney, then call the criminal defense attorneys for help.

-If you have been arrested or detained, contact the criminal defense attorneys in Phoenix, Arizona at Montano Arentz & Handler, PLLC.
+If you have been arrested or detained, contact the criminal defense attorneys in Phoenix, Arizona at Montano Arentz & Associates, PLLC.
 They can help protect your legal rights and your freedom.

 Frequently Asked Question Regarding Arrest